Minimally invasive olive cultivation

 Plant protection

-- no infection pressure to be expected due to import of trees with health passports and absolute insularity
+- No risk of infection due to importation of trees with health certificates and isolated island location.

 Selective irrigation

-- Water supply via several large tanks with taps in the field if necessary
+- Water supply via several large tanks with taps in the field where necessary

-- Targeted hose irrigation of the individual trees as required through irrigation pipes directly adjacent to the root balls, which are also conducive to soil aeration
+- Targeted hose irrigation of individual trees as required using irrigation pipes placed directly against the root ball, which also promote soil aeration

-- Consequently, only minimal consumption of the increasingly important resource “water” through evaporation or unnecessary irrigation
+- Consequently, minimal consumption of the increasingly important resource ‘water’ through evaporation or unnecessary irrigation